ndgigliotti/white-background-removal/README.md

 ## Todo
 - [ ] Accommodate wide range of color schemes.
-- [X] Add white border test for checking if an image has a white background.
+- [X] Add test for checking if an image has a white background.
 - [X] Implement and test multithreading.
 - [ ] Write docstrings.